Starting a business in France: expert advice from Business Solutions Atlantic France

 Starting a business in France is not complicated and administrative formalities for the establishment of international companies have been greatly reduced in recent years: setting up a business only takes 3.5 days in France – compared to 4.5 in the UK and 10.5 in Germany.

-Once this is done, you will have to register your business with the French government via the CFE, Centre de Formalités des Entreprises (Business Formalities Centre), which is run by the URSSAF, the organisation that manages the social security system for businesses in France.
+You will have to register your business with the French government via the CFE, Centre de Formalités des Entreprises (Business Formalities Centre), which is run by the URSSAF, the organisation that manages the social security system for businesses in France.
 The CCI, Chambre de Commerce et d’Industrie (Chamber of Commerce and Industry), or the legal firm you chose to support you, will provide you with information and guidance on the different legal structures, taxes, and regulations that apply to your business.

 Financing options for a business in France